chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Section II.III: Sentence Classes
 ------------------------------

-As the astute reader has no doubt surmised at this point, the foundational operation that defines a palindromic structure in Language is *inversion* (i.e. a method of reversal).
+As the astute reader has no doubt surmised at this point, the foundational operation that defines a palindromic structure in linguistics is *inversion* (i.e. a method of reversal).
 What may not yet be clear is how this operation of inversion propagates through the hierarchy of entities defined over its domain.
-As this necessary structure of interdependent inversions between hierarchical layers becomes apparent, the mathematical description of a Palindrome will be analogous to a *"recursion of inversions"*.
+As this necessary structure of interdependent inversions between hierarchical layers becomes apparent, the mathematical description of a Palindrome will seen to be a *"recursion of inversions"*.

-Theorem 2.3.4 of this section marks the first notable result obtained from the current formal system.
-This theorem will show the Character-level symmetries required by Palindromes propagate up through the Word-level of linguistics and manifest in conditions that must be imposed Word-level structure of a Sentence.
+Theorem 2.3.4 of this subsection marks the first notable result obtained from the current formal system.
+Its empirical truth in natural language represents confirmation of the formal system's construction.
+This theorem will show the Character-level symmetries required by Palindromes propagate up through the Word-level of linguistics and manifest in conditions that must be imposed the Word-level structure of an Invertible Sentence.

 Admissible Sentences
 ^^^^^^^^^^^^^^^^^^^^

 The notion of an *Admissible Sentence* is required to prevent a certain class of Sentence inversions from invalidating the symmetry conditions of Palindromes derived in Section III.

-To see what is meant by this, consider the English sentence,
+To see what is meant by this concept of *admissibility*, consider the English sentence,

     ᚠ = "strap on a ton".